Ski: 2018-2019 DPS Wailer A 112, 189 cm

 But the surprising part is just how much the new Wailer 112 stiffens up from there — and stays stiff.

 Again, the Wailer 112 has always been — and still is — positioned as an easy-to-ski pow ski.
 But “easy” skis pretty much never have flex patterns that are this strong.
 To be clear, I’m by no means against this, it just makes me very interested to see how the new 112’s combination of weight, construction, shape, and flex pattern all add up on snow.
-Because while this is still a “dead-easy” shape with a soft, forgiving tip, the back half of this ski (and really, the back 3/4s of this ski) are stout.
+Because while this is still a “dead-easy” shape with a somewhat soft, forgiving tip, the back half of this ski (and really, the back 3/4s of this ski) are stout.

 Obviously, this ski has a lot of tip and tail taper.
 And while DPS says that the shape of the Wailer 112 has remained the same, I have to admit that I don’t remember early versions of the Wailer 112 having this much tail taper.
 Regardless, this new ski has substantial tail taper, so nobody should have any problem with the tails getting hung up or stuck in grabby snow.